galeswift/FreeEnterpriseGaleswift/FreeEnt/server/markdown/main_info.md

 - Programming: ScytheMarshall
 - Locations: opening_[blackchocobo/underground].f4c, guided_intro.f4c, core_rando.py, generator.py, doors_rando.py, doorsrando.f4c, panic_button.f4c, many area f4c files, randomizer_keyitems.f4c, eventextensions[_misc].f4c, tracker.f4c, treasure_rando.py

 These flags provide alternate starting conditions for the seed: either starting without an airship but with Black Chocobos, or starting underground with the Falcon (without the Drill).
 Logic is included to ensure that not having the Enterprise does not softlock the seed, though no logic is included to ensure that your party can win any fights.
 Some cutscenes are modified to not give you the Enterprise afterwards if you do not have it, instead giving a different vehicle (or no vehicle).
 Baron Castle now gives the Enterprise.
-Mist does not get locked from the right side after the Package cutscene.
+Mist does not get locked from the right side after the Package cutscene if starting with the Black Chocobo.

+Or, at least, these flags _would_ do that, but because Doors Rando is a thing on the fork and modifying it to work with a different starting location is highly non-trivial, these flags will remain inactive for now.
+Once Doors Rando has been modified to work with these flags, these flags will become active.
+For now, while the flags are not accessible, all of the logic is available to look at in the various files, for when things are ready.

 ## FuSoYa Flags